Accentuating the positives

 Such an approach is not about hard to implement regional planning, but how each Caribbean nation and its private sector, with external investors, optimises the unique advantage that their location and offshore and onshore assets individually offer.

-It requires a change in thinking and greater consideration being given to the notion that the region’s economic value may not, in most cases, be in what it can trade or produce onshore - there are important exceptions - but in what its geographic location
+It requires a change in thinking and greater consideration being given to the notion that the region’s economic value may not, in most cases, be in what it can trade or produce onshore - there are important exceptions - but in what its geographic location might facilitate.

 That is to say the fragmented nature, diversity and location of the Caribbean should be seen as less of an impediment but rather, in a rapidly changing world, as offering instead unusual competitive advantage.